- Skill Development in Diverse Practice Settings

 A later externship can provide students with a springboard into their professional career.
 Taking an externship later in law school allows you to benefit from having taken additional substantive, practical and professional courses that can be applied to externship work in an integrated way.
 Externship tutorial sessions also provide a space for students who may be on the brink of graduation to identify and develop confidence in the unique personal character, lawyering style and values that each student will bring to the profession when they enter the bar.
 For upper-level students who have already identified a practice area or setting into which they will matriculate after graduation, externships may provide an opportunity to jumpstart their practice and grow their professional network in that area.

-Ad Hoc Externships are not secured through the regular registration process and may be approved only after compliance with the application process that is described here.
+Ad Hoc Externships are not secured through the regular registration process and are only approved after compliance with the application process described here.

 Are there any course pre-requisites or co-requisites students should be aware of when enrolling in an externship?